 When Kara's ship finally arrived on Earth, she was in her early twenties (though in her Modern Age retconned origin, she arrived on Earth at eighteen years of age).
 She then met her cousin Kal-L, who had grown up on Earth-Two as the heroic Superman.
 Kal-L, who in this reality had married his longtime sweetheart Lois Lane, adopted Kara so she could have a family and a period of adjustment to life on Earth.
 Shortly afterward, Kara set forth on Earth-Two to become the heroine known as Power Girl.

 During the Bronze Age of the seventies through the early eighties, Power Girl played the role of the Supergirl of Earth-Two, adventuring with the Justice Society of America and adopting the secret identity of Karen Starr, computer programmer.
 When the aging Superman of Earth-Two retired, Power Girl took his place as an official member of the JSA.
 Her closest friend was the Huntress, who on Earth-Two was the daughter of Batman and Catwoman (mirroring the friendship between Supergirl and Batgirl (Barbara Gordon).
-Power Girl first encountered Earth-One in Justice League of America vol. 1 #147, and found that in many ways she actually preferred that reality to her own, precluding to her eventual fate.
+Power Girl first encountered Earth-One in Justice League of America vol. 1 #147, and found that in many ways she actually preferred that reality to her own.

 When Kal-L first discovered Kara on Earth-Two, she was not introduced to the public right away.
 Instead, Clark and his wife Lois Lane decided to adopt Kara and provided her a family to help her adjust to life on Earth.
 She began her superhero career soon after, but instead of becoming Supergirl, Kara sought to distance herself from her overbearing and overprotective cousin.
 To do this, Kara adopted the code name "Power Girl," and wore a white costume that was clearly different from Superman's iconic blue uniform.
 Though she was essentially the Supergirl of Earth-Two, the only thing in common between them was their blonde hair color and powerset.
 Other than that, Power Girl was completely her own character.